rokkamvamshi/attack-surface-management/README.md

   <img src="https://img.shields.io/badge/License-MIT-orange" alt="License MIT"/>
 </div>

 > **⚠️ DISCLAIMER:** This is a college project built for educational purposes and is not intended for production use.
-The application may have security vulnerabilities, performance limitations, and lacks many features needed for a production-grade tool.
+The application may have security vulnerabilities, performance limitations, and lack many features needed for a production-grade tool.
+If you are searching for a college project, then this should help you.
+Just download, run it up, and Done!

 ## 📝 Overview